CAPTCHA: Characteristics

 Each of these problems poses a significant challenge for a computer, even in isolation.
-These three techniques make CAPTCHAs hard.
+Therefore, these three techniques in tandem make CAPTCHAs difficult for computers to solve.

 Whilst primarily used for security reasons, CAPTCHAs can also serve as a benchmark task for artificial intelligence technologies.
 According to an article by Ahn, Blum and Langford, "any program that passes the tests generated by a CAPTCHA can be used to solve a hard unsolved AI problem."
 They argue that the advantages of using hard AI problems as a means for security are twofold.
 Either the problem goes unsolved and there remains a reliable method for distinguishing humans from computers, or the problem is solved and a difficult AI problem is resolved along with it.